 Bonus: Read blog on traveling to Belize with kids.

 A7.
 Because of our commitment to conservation, The Lodge at Chaa Creek only has three air-conditioned accommodations.
 Ceiling fans are standard in all of our rooms, and additional standing fans can be provided upon request.
 Our cottages, suites, and villas are all well ventilated and fully screened, allowing guests to enjoy the cool evening air while open-air verandahs allow plenty of outdoor space to sun seek, stargaze or simply relax in a hammock.
 Our lodgings are located near the Macal River, which provides a refreshing river breeze.

 A8.
 Coffee and tea service delivery is available for the early riser and exotic fruit drinks are available all the time.
 Botanical shampoo, conditioner and soap products provide nourishing care for all skin types.

 All of our guests, regardless of accommodation type or length of stay, enjoy at no extra charge: Entry into our 400-acre Rainforest Reserve, Guided tours of our Natural History Centre and Butterfly Farm, Access to our Ruta Maya Trail System, Canoeing, Early Morning Bird Walk with one of our Naturalist Guides, and a guided interpretive tour of our Rainforest Medicine Trail.

-A8.
-Your choice of full breakfast is included in the room rate.
+A9.
+Your choice of full breakfast is included in full room rate.
+Special offers may or may not include breakfast, please check with our reservations team or read the offer details.
 Individual and family meal packages are also available.

 NOTE: Avoid bringing perfumes, heavily scented toiletries (they attract mosquitoes).
 All expensive jewelry and watches should be left at home.